HISPlayer/UnityAndroid-SDK/shaders.md

 </p>

 This material is using the custom shader **HISPlayer/HISPlayerDefaultShaderRawImage**.
-You can know more about this by checkign the following folders and files:
+For more details, you can check the following folders and files:

 - **Packages/HISPlayer Android SDK/HisPlayer/Scripts/Shaders/** - Here you can find the custom shaders.
 These files contain the code to simulate the Gamma color space when using Linear color space.
   - **HISPlayerDefaultShader.shader**